dkgs/ms/README.md

 The first, in the `namespace service` provides the business logic and is based on dynamic polymorphism because we may expect heterogeneous implementations at runtime.

-The second, in the `namespace api` provides an external API to discuss with the business logic.
-It is actually an HTPP REST server.
+The second, in the `namespace api` provides an external API to discuss with the business logic and is base on static polymorphism.

+Both combined creats a REST server that is browsable by an internet navigator.

 ## Building steps